-Be ready with examples of achievements outside of what you might expect and think about how willing you would be to relocate or transition into other roles as a project evolves and progresses to each stage.
-Go above and beyond by researching what projects they are currently working on and where they might be heading in the future, thinking of what you can contribute down the line.
+Whilst you might have applied for a specific role, make sure to attend the interview armed with examples of achievements outside of the job description.
+The organisation will want to know what other roles you could perform for them, and what roles you would be interested in transitioning into as the project evolves.
+Make sure you know what projects they are currently working on and where they might be heading in the future, thinking of what you can contribute down the line.

-Our clients are big on discretionary effort – weave this into your answers and the conversation that you have with your interviewees.
+Our clients are big on discretionary effort – weave this into your answers and the conversation that you have with your interviewers.

 3. NEVER BURN A BRIDGE